scp-fs2open/wxLauncher/ReadMe.md

 <http://code.google.com/p/wxlauncher/issues/detail?id=99> with your distro,
 OS version, and whether you're running 32- or 64-bit.

-Building - OS X (tested on 10.11, El Capitan)
+Building - macOS (tested on 10.11, El Capitan)
 =============================================
 - Get Xcode from the Mac App Store (used 7.3.1)
 - Get Python 3 from python.org if you don't have it. (used 3.5.2)